Resolution of Student Concerns

 This policy and accompanying procedures are based on the principle that the college is committed to handling student complaints in a manner which is perceived as fair, impartial, confidential and timely.
 This policy is the appropriate mechanism to pursue for complaints related to any aspect of college life including the delivery of academic, administrative and other support services.
 The effectiveness of the complaints process is regularly evaluated by those involved in it.

-Should the Vice President, Student Affairs be the subject of the concern, or directly party to it, the complaint may be made to the President.
+Should the Provost be the subject of the concern, or directly party to it, the complaint may be made to the President.

 Complaints Addressed by Other Policies

 The following matters are not treated as Student Complaints within the scope of this policy but may be directed for resolution as follows:

 - Sexual misconduct, harassment, or discrimination.
 1.14 Gender Based Misconduct

 - Discrimination on grounds of equal opportunity.
 1.10 Equal Opportunity

 - Failure to provide adequate accommodations.
 1.11 Americans with Disabilities Act

 - Matters relating to student violations of the Code of Conduct.
 3.12 Student Responsibilities for Conduct

 - A grade appeal, unless unethical, illegal or improper conduct of a faculty member may be the subject of the complaint even if it occurs in the context of a grade decision or appeal.
 2.11 Grade Challenges

 - Tuition appeal.
 3.18 Tuition Appeals